calipobox1209/Group8SEM/use-cases/use-case-6.md

 ### Preconditions

-We know the role.
-Database contains current employee salary data.
+We know if the report is searching for the world, continent or region and we know the desired length .
+Database contains the population counts of all cities in the world, with capital cities being discernible by specified metrics.

 ### Success End Condition

-A report is available for HR to provide to finance.
+A report is available for the employee to use in their work.

 ### Failed End Condition